qgrid/qgrid.github.io/source/feature/selection.md

 * `body` area when click on the q-grid body leads to row selection.
 * `custom` area when only check boxes are responsible for the selection.

-## How to prevent unselecting of row on click again?
+## How to prevent unselecting if row was clicked again?

 Use `change` information to manipulate with logic of selection.
 Next lines prevent unselecting of row that was double clicked.